-This Korean Savoury Oatmeal with Runny Egg is perfect for using up those pantry staples as you remain in social isolation for Coronavirus.
+This Korean Savoury Oatmeal with Runny Egg puts a delicious twist on your morning oatmeal and is perfect for using up pantry staples.

 Hello from my dungeon aka. home office where my kid (aka my “coworker”) continues to scream “mama, mama, mama” every time I try to write this damn recipe up.
 The good news is I finished and you’re in luck because this savoury oatmeal recipe is one damn good way to use up those oats as one of your pantry staples.

 Key Ingredients to Making Korean Savory Oatmeal

 This recipe was developed before my self-quarantine, but luckily, the main ingredients are largely things you have in your pantry or freezer.

 Oatmeal – You can use gluten free if you’re sensitive or regular if not.
 But do use the large flake oats instead of the quick cooking oats for a better texture.

 Vegetable Broth- I like a low sodium broth but this definitely does add a nice bite of flavour.

 Garlic and Ginger – Even if you can’t get all the fresh veggies, this will add the flavour you need to really boost this into savoury oatmeal territory.

 Gochujang- Okay so you guys know by now I am obsessed with Gochujang which is a Korean chili paste that is both spicy and sweet that I use in a lot of my Korean inspired recipes.
 It’s super delicious on top of this recipe so the next time you’re doing your grocery delivery order, add this on.
 I’m sure it’s not in as high demand as toilet paper right now, but it should be.